-Loss of balance can also be a consequence of a head injury or even ataxia, which can lead to your dog falling down the stairs.
+Loss of balance can also result from a head injury or even ataxia, leading to your dog falling down the stairs.

 If you notice your pet having trouble walking or keeping their balance, or if the dog fell down the stairs, consider the injuries they may have had recently.

 4. Brain Tumor

 A brain tumor is sometimes difficult to notice.
-Depending on the location of a tumor in the brain, it can press onto the cerebellum which is in charge of your dog’s posture, coordination, and balance.
+Depending on the tumor's location in the brain, it can press onto the cerebellum, which controls your dog’s posture, coordination, and balance.

 The symptoms can vary from mood swings and melancholy to nausea, vomiting, and loss of consciousness.

 When your dog falls down the stairs, don’t think about the worst possible scenario, but if they start behaving differently for a few days, it’s better to check with the vet in case of some serious illness.

 If it's now a common occurrence for your dog to fall down the stairs, you can take certain precautions to prevent such accidents in the future.

 In the case of stairs being too slippery due to the material and texture, it is a good idea to buy a stair runner like this one.